UConn Health: Dental care

 University Dentists, the group practice based on the Health Center's Farmington campus, provides preventive, corrective and restorative care for patients of all ages.
 In addition, the student and resident run dental services provide an affordable safety net for patients with little or no insurance.

 UConn Health is home to a modern Center for Implant and Reconstructive Dentistry that offers dental implant therapies and is engaged in research into bone growth and augmentation.

 Correctional Managed Health Care (CMHC)

 UConn Heath's former Correctional Managed Health Care (CMHC) program, a prior longtime partnership with the Department of Correction, transitioned back to the DOC in 2018.
 The DOC now delivers comprehensive managed health care to State of Connecticut inmates.
 Medical, mental health, dental and ancillary services are provided by the DOC in all 14 facilities across the state.

 Education

+UConn Health, comprising the Graduate School, School of Medicine, and School of Dental Medicine, is situated on 150 acres of wooded hilltop.

+The UConn School of Medicine offers programs including M.D.
+Program, M.D./Ph.D.
+Program, M.D./M.P.H.
+Program, M.D./ M.S.C.T.R.
+Program, and Special Program in Medicine.
+The MD program is accredited by the Liaison Committee on Medical Education.
+Through various residency and fellowship programs, the School of Medicine provides postgraduate training to over 700 MD and DO physicians each year.
+Training occurs at UConn Health's main campus, as well as community hospitals, such as Hartford Hospital and St. Francis Hospital and The Hospital of Central Connecticut.
+Through 2024, the UConn School of Medicine has graduated 53 classes and 4,184 medical school students.
+The current dean of the UConn School of Medicine is Bruce T. Liang.

+The UConn School of Dental Medicine offers degree in dentistry (DMD).
+They also offer other clinical certificate and graduate degree programs such as joint D.M.D. and Ph.D. degrees and Master of dental science.
+The current dean of the UConn School of Dental Medicine is Steven Lepowsky, who was appointed in 2020.
+The dental school is accredited by the American Dental Association.